MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ni-ntdddisk-ioctl_disk_is_clustered.md

 req.lib:
 req.dll:
 req.irql:
+topictype:
+-	APIRef
+-	kbSyntax
+apitype:
+-	HeaderDef
+apilocation:
+-	Ntdddisk.h
+apiname:
+-	IOCTL_DISK_IS_CLUSTERED
+product: Windows
+targetos: Windows
 req.typenames: DETECTION_TYPE
 ---

 # IOCTL_DISK_IS_CLUSTERED IOCTL

+##  Major Code:

+[[XREF-LINK:IRP_MJ_DEVICE_CONTROL]

 ## -description

 Allows a driver or application to determine if a disk is clustered.

 ## -ioctlparameters

 ### -input-buffer

 None.

 ### -input-buffer-length

 None.

 ### -output-buffer

 The buffer at <b>Irp-&gt;AssociatedIrp.SystemBuffer</b> contains a Boolean value, with <b>TRUE</b> indicating that the disk is clustered.

 ### -output-buffer-length

 Length of a Boolean.

 ### -in-out-buffer

 <text></text>

 ### -inout-buffer-length

 <text></text>

 ### -status-block
-I/O Status block

 <b>Irp-&gt;IoStatus.Status</b> is set to STATUS_SUCCESS if the request is successful.
 Otherwise, <b>Status</b> to the appropriate error condition as a <a href="https://msdn.microsoft.com/7792201b-63bb-4db5-803d-2af02893d505">NTSTATUS</a> code.

-## -remarks